Connex Melbourne

 Connex Melbourne was a train operator in Melbourne, Australia.
-Formed in October 1997 as Hillside Trains, a business unit of the Public Transport Corporation, it was privatised in August 1999 becoming a subsidiary of Connex.
+Formed in July 1998 as Hillside Trains, a business unit of the Public Transport Corporation, it was privatised in August 1999 becoming a subsidiary of Connex.

 In April 2004, it became the sole operator of Melbourne suburban rail services, taking over the services of M>Train.
 When the franchise was re-tendered, it was awarded to Metro Trains Melbourne from November 2009.

 History

-On 1 October 1997, in preparation for privatisation, the Public Transport Corporation's suburban rail operations were split into two business units, Bayside Trains and Hillside Trains.
-The latter took over operation of the Lilydale, Belgrave, Alamein, Glen Waverley, Epping (now Mernda) and Hurstbridge line services.
+In October 1997, in preparation for privatisation, it was announced the Public Transport Corporation's suburban rail operations would be split into two business units, Bayside Trains and Hillside Trains.
+PTC's tram operations was also split in preparation for privatisation.
+The Melbourne Transport Enterprises consortium, consisting of CGEA Transport Asia Pacific Holdings (CTAP) (a subsidiary of CGEA, later known as Connex), GEC Alsthom Australia Ltd (later known as Alstom) and Banque Nationale de Paris, was formed following the announcement to bid on PTC's rail and tram operations.

-Connex successfully bid to take over the Hillside Trains services from 29 August 1999 beating competition from GB Railways and National Express.
-It was rebranded Hillside Trains as Connex Melbourne in July 2000.
+Hillside Trains, formed on 1 July 1998, took over operation of the Lilydale, Belgrave, Alamein, Glen Waverley, Epping (now Mernda) and Hurstbridge line services.
+Melbourne Transport Enterprises successfully bid to take over the Hillside Trains services from 29 August 1999 beating competition from GB Railways and National Express.
+As a partner of the consortium, Alstom would supply and deliver new trains, later known as X'Trapolis 100, to the Hillside Trains network.
+Alstom would also maintain the existing train fleet.
+Connex would be in charge of train operations, with Hillside Trains rebranded as Connex Melbourne in July 2000.

 In December 2002, National Express withdrew from its operations in Victoria, and the State Government took control of the M>Train franchise.
 Early in 2003, the government began negotiations with Connex to assume responsibility for all Melbourne's metropolitan train network.
 An agreement was reached in February 2004 that awarded Connex the exclusive right to operate the entire metropolitan train network from 18 April 2004.

 In August 2007, Connex's contract was extended until 29 November 2009.
 Veolia Transport was short listed to bid for the new franchise but lost to Metro Trains Melbourne and ceased operations on 29 November 2009.

 As at August 2009, Connex Melbourne operated 15 train lines, 331 trains, 12,909 weekly services, and carried about 720,000 passengers each weekday.
 In 2008/09, 214 million passenger trips were made.